AIS-Bonn/MSPred/README.md

 This repository is maintained by [Angel Villar-Corrales](http://angelvillarcorrales.com/templates/home.php),

 Please consider citing our paper if you find our work or our repository helpful.

 ```
 @inproceedings{villar2022MSPred,
   title={Video Prediction at Multiple Spatio-Temporal Scales with Hierarchical Recurrent Networks},
-  author={Villar-Corrales, Angel and Karapetyan, Ani and Boltres, Andreas and Behnke, Sve},
+  author={Villar-Corrales, Angel and Karapetyan, Ani and Boltres, Andreas and Behnke, Sven},
   booktitle={British Machine Vision Conference (BMVC)},
   year={2022}
 }